breycarr/CV/README.md

 ## Ben Reynolds-Carr

-I'm an inquisitive and adaptable #Junior Developer#, looking for a role that lets me use my problem-solving skills proactively.
+I'm a #full stack developer# who is inquisitive and adaptable.
+I'm looking for a role that lets me use my problem-solving skills proactively.

 I worked for three years as a contractor in financial services and four years as an Human Resources Administrator in the not-for-profit sector, and my roles frequently had me exploring new software.
 Now I want a chance to be a part of an industry that provides people with creative solutions to their daily tasks.